emperor-lang/emperor-language-support/README.md

-# Emperor Langauge Support
+# Emperor Language Support

-This extension provides syntax highlighting for the Emperor langauge.
+This extension provides syntax highlighting for the Emperor language.

 ## Features